thatguynamedandy/canopy/README.md

 ## DEPRECATED ⚠️

-This repository is in the process of being deprecated in favour of https://github.com/Legal-and-General/canopy.
-Only business critical updates will be made to this repository in the future.
+This repository is now deprecated please migrate to https://github.com/Legal-and-General/canopy.

 The new repository is the same code, with a few differences.
 - It uses Angular 10 and you may need to update your project